-Confession: While I deeply want to be loved for who I am (and fear that I might not be), I will settle for admiration.
+Confession: While I deeply want to be loved for who I am (and fear that I might not be), I settle for admiration.
 It feels like love.
-But that’s like eating a hot dog, when what I need is rich soul food.
+But that’s like eating a hot dog when what I need is rich soul food.

 It’s easier, feeding off admiration.
-It’s more accessible, more within my control, to seek out the praise of others, then it is to lay myself bare before them and hope I am enough in myself.
-I can pour my energy into dazzling others with my gifts and tell myself I’m satiated while my true hunger lies under the surface, unmet.
+Admiration is more accessible.
+It’s more within my control to seek out the praise of others than it is to lay myself bare before them and hope I am enough in myself.
+I pour my energy into dazzling others with my gifts and tell myself I’m satisfied while my true hunger lies under the surface, unmet.

 We all have our hot dogs.

 Our hot dogs are those easy, cheap, artificial substitutes for what our hearts deeply crave.
-They are the worldly foods we eat that we hope will bring us life.
-They are what we settle for eating because we don’t believe our true needs will be satisfied.
+We eat the worldly foods we hope will bring us life.
+Because we don’t believe our true needs will be met, we settle for less.

-It felt like I woke up one day and realized I have been feeding myself bread made from sawdust.
+It’s like I woke one day and realized I have been feeding myself bread made from sawdust.
 Worse than a hot dog.
 That is the act of a person who is starving and must feed herself any way she can.
 It is the act of a person who doesn’t believe there is manna for her to eat instead.

 Instead of our hot dogs, God is offering us a feast.

 As I step back from seeking admiration, the deeper hunger of my heart has come to the surface.
 I am learning to own the hunger, to feel it more deeply rather than ignore it.
-I hear His invitation to the feast and am discovering that the call to feast on Him alone is more satisfying than anything I could feed myself.
+I hear His invitation to the feast.
+The call to feast on Him alone is more satisfying than anything I could feed myself.